Quantum computing from a mathematical perspective: a description of the quantum circuit model: Shor's Factoring Algorithm

 \paragraph{$\mathbb{STEP}$ 2.5} \framebox{\parbox[b]{\linewidth}{ }} \\

 We obtain, for some unknown $k_0 \in \{0,\ldots,r-1\}$ (the probability of obtaining each of them is the same, but this changes in the general case where $r$ may not be a power of 2):

 If $\tilde\omega = 0$, we obtain no information and we must come back to the beginning.
 If, otherwise, $\tilde\omega \neq 0$, we can obtain some information about $r$ (or the actual value of $r$ indeed), just by putting $\tilde \omega / 2^t$ as a fraction in lowest terms and taking the denominator.
 If we call $c$ that denominator and $x^c \not\equiv 1 \mod N$, then $c$ is a factor of $r$.
 If, on the other hand $x^c \equiv 1 \mod N$, then $r = c$ and we have obtained the multiplicative order of $x$ modulo $N$.
-In the former case, we should rerun the quantum part of Shor's algorithm with $x^c$ instead of with $x$, and by repeating this process a finite number of times we shall end up with the correct value of $r$.
+In the former case, we should rerun the quantum part of Shor's algorithm with $x^c$ instead of with $x$, and by repeating this process a finite number of times we shall end up with the correct value of $r$. \\

 Now let us show with an example how Shor's algorithm works for a particular input.